oleksiy1409liut/auvathiaworlds/README.md

-# Auvathia Worlds
+# Osakan Worlds

-A mod that adds a new playable planet with lots of intricate,complex factory building elements into the game to extensify your playthrough!
+A mod that adds a new playable planets with lots of intricate,complex factory building elements into the game to extensify your playthrough!

 planet progression: serpulo, erekir, osaka, (future planets here)